 "We are laborers together with God" (1 Cor.
 3:9).
 Clearly, then, teachers should not only labor but should labor together.
 But since teachers cannot co-operate or "walk together, except they be agreed" (Amos 3:3), the Lord's spokesmen should surely agree.
 It is commonplace to say that if some build while an equal number tears down, nothing will be accomplished.
 But why wil ltwo leading teachers of the same congregation dangerously disagree?
-Since the Bible is sufficient teachers should, by their persistent and successful study, soon end any dancontention.
-In speaking of the American strive to be worth yof his vocation.

-colonies Benjamin Franklin said, "We must all hang together, or we shall all be hanged separately."
+Since the Bible is sufficient teachers should, by their persistent and successful study, soon end any dangerous disagreement.
+If one has developed an ambition to rule and also the bad habit of opposing any policy or idea suggested by others, especially by certain others, then the devil is in the church, and nothing but exclusion or conversion and rededication can stop disagreement and chronic contention.
+In speaking of the American colonies Benjamin Franklin said, "We must all hang together, or we shall all be hanged separately."
 It seems that the little churches of Christ scattered in a world of fierce enemies should be impressed with this vital principle.
 Surely he is a wolf in sheep's clothing who would rather see a congregation break up, scattered, and die while recognizing him as the principal teacher, than to see it co-operate and prosper with others as chief instructors and leaders.
 Teachers are responsible to God for any dangerous disagreement among themselves eithe rin doctrine or in policy.